huntdatacenter/docs/docs/working-in-your-lab/workbench/installation.md

 ::: details OS X and macOS

-  Edit `/etc/hosts` file in your preferred text editor.
+  Edit `/etc/hosts` file in your preferred text editor, and add the line that you received from us on email.

   Example with vim: